r1chardj0n3s/pycode-minecraft/README.rst

  - Added handling of plank types in put()
  - All block placement methods can now specify block variation keywords
  - Added roof()
+ - Added half and type keyword argument handling for put()ing of slabs and stone slabs in particular
 **1.6**
  - Altered the hand store/restore position methods to be a context manager
  - Added facing, half and shape and color keyword argument handling for put()